-Foreside Fund Services, LLC, the Fund's principal underwriter (the "Distributor"), acts as the Fund's distributor in connection with the offering of the Fund's shares.
+Foreside Fund Services, LLC, a wholly owned subsidiary of Foreside Financial Group, LLC (d/b/a ACA Group), the Fund's principal underwriter (the "Distributor"), acts as the Fund's distributor in connection with the offering of the Fund's shares.
 The Distributor may enter into arrangements with banks, broker-dealers and other financial institutions through which investors may purchase or redeem shares.